 7. Koh Yao Noi

 Ready for another Oscar Nominee-worthy travel video?
 Koh Yao Noi is the version of Thailand many people dream about visiting – tourist free and a pure example of life on such a small Thai island.
+Definitely one of the best travel videos you’re likely to watch,

 8. Epic 30 Day Vacation Wearing Only Tuxedos

 Losing all sense of seriousness for a minute, sometimes travel is just about cutting loose and these tuxedo wearing guys make their travel adventure look like one long party.
+If you’re looking for epic travel videos, this will tick the box.

 30 days.
 24 cities.
 10 countries.
 9 Tuxedos.
 1 experience of a life time.